 The Royal Commission's report has initiated cross-agency work programmes.
-Police is leading eight recommendations and delivering one funded initiative.
+Police is leading eight recommendations and delivering on funded initiatives.
 Police is leading:

-- six recommendations to strengthen firearms regulations (recommendations 19-24) - a response to Recommendation 12 to develop an accessible public threat reporting system - Te Raranga, a victim-centric approach to hate crime which aims to make it easier for victims and their families to report hate crime.
-Te Raranga also includes training for our people to respond to hate crime if it occurs (recommendation 42) - He Aranga Ake, a framework that enhances our current approach to working preventatively with individuals vulnerable to extremism.
+- six recommendations to strengthen firearms regulations (recommendations 19-24) - a response to Recommendation 12 to develop an accessible public threat reporting system (funded initiative) - Te Raranga, a victim-centric approach to hate crime which aims to make it easier for victims and their families to report hate crime.
+Te Raranga also includes training for our people to respond to hate crime if it occurs (recommendation 42 - funded initiative) - He Aranga Ake, a framework that enhances our current approach to working preventatively with individuals who may pose a violent extremist or terrorist threat of harm to a community or themselves (funded initiative).

 Police is also contributing to interagency workstreams that aim to protect and build social cohesion, address the spread of extremist messaging online, improve New Zealand's counter terrorism capability and capacity, and strengthen the leadership and stewardship of the national security system.
-Minister Little is the lead co-ordination Minister for the Government's response, and the Minister for Police is one of the Responsible Ministers.
+Minister Little is the lead coordination Minister for the Government's response, and you, as the Minister for Police, are one of the Responsible Ministers.
+The Lead Coordination Minister is supported by Kāpuia, the Ministerial Advisory Group.
+Kāpuia provides independent advice to the Minister, and members come from diverse backgrounds and include affected whānau, survivors and witnesses, representative communities, civil society, local government, and the private sector.